bestia-dev-archived/cargo_crev_reviews_workspace/README.md

 ## cargo crev reviews and advisory

-We leave in times of danger with [supply chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack).
+We live in times of danger with [supply chain attacks](https://en.wikipedia.org/wiki/Supply_chain_attack).
 It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev)
 to verify the trustworthiness of each of your dependencies.
 Please, spread this info.